P-p-H-d/c-stl-comparison/README.md

 * create wrapper functions or macros,
 * accessing internal fields of the containers (typically for using the qsort function).

 For example, if a container library manual requests to define some macro for its use, then it won't be considered as a workaround.
+Workarounds are allowed but are counted separately.

 ## Array tests